2. Plant a native plant garden. Choose plants that are beneficial for native pollinators and fauna local to your area.

 9. Spread the word.
 Share your love of California native plants or animals with others!

 10. Be an ally and a voice.
 Reframe how we talk about indigenous cultures by making sure to use present, not past tense.
-Look up who’s land you are on, or a few indigenous names for plants, animals or places in your area.
+Look up whose land you are on, or a few indigenous names for plants, animals or places in your area.

 Find out whose land you are on here.
 Learn more about native California languages here.
 Eat at Cafe Ohlone.
 Watch Tending the Wild, a series by KCET.
 Donate to Sogorea Te' Land Trust and Wishtoyo Chumash Foundation.
 Subscribe to News from Native California.